-Ideally, your colleagues would not only acknowledge sustainability topics, but run with them.
+Ideally, your colleagues would not only acknowledge sustainability topics but run with them.
 That tells you that something is changing.
 The companies making the biggest changes are those where everybody feels responsible – from the cleaning lady to the purchasing department.
 But how can you work towards this?

 Unlike in other areas in your life, smaller is often better for sustainability departments.
 What we see is that sustainability departments that have become too big tend to become islands that stop communicating with the other departments.
-If a department is small, it knows it needs to get the other departments on board to accomplish something.
+If a department is small, it knows it needs to get the other departments onboard to accomplish something.
 Contrary to what you may expect, a smaller department often has a bigger impact.

-Sustainability professionals wanting to work with colleagues in other departments need to speak their language and understand what’s on their mind.
+Sustainability professionals wanting to work with colleagues in other departments need to speak their language and understand what’s on their minds.
 The popularity of True Price and Natural Capital illustrates the importance of this.
 Many discussions in boardrooms evolve around the costs and benefits of investments and strategies.
 Sustainability experts can also express their sustainability results in a monetary value.
 If they do that, we often hear them say that they finally speak the same language as the boardroom.
 I am not necessarily advocating using monetary values to express your sustainability results, but I think the result underlines the importance of aligning your language.

-Nobody likes to hear that were doomed if we don’t act now.
+Nobody likes to hear that we’re doomed if we don’t act now.
 Or that our company’s reputation depends on getting this right.
 People like to get engaged in something which stands for something, preferably expressed in an engaging vision.
 The Cradle to Cradle philosophy is an excellent example of this.
 It stands for something and it motivates people to take it one step further.

-Of course visionaries such as Michael Braungart, author of Cradle to Cradle, are rare and unfortunately not present in every sustainability team.
-But you can challenge yourself by setting a ‘small’ vision for your company, such as trying to get everybody on board in reducing waste with 20%.
+Of course, visionaries such as Michael Braungart, author of Cradle to Cradle, are rare and unfortunately not present in every sustainability team.
+But you can challenge yourself by setting a ‘small’ vision for your company, such as trying to get everybody on board in reducing waste by 20%.
 You can challenge different departments to find solutions, recycling opportunities or waste reduction opportunities and be surprised by the innovation and passion for sustainability your colleagues will show you.